BendeguzToth/Xcuuuse/README.md

 ### Justifications
 A justification contains of a rule and a number of references to other lines.
 How many references are needed depends on the exact rule.
-**Note:** providing a justification with an incorrect number of references results into a parser error, that, unlike the other types of errors, does not specify line number.
+**Note:** providing a justification with an incorrect number of references results into a parser error, that, unlike other types of errors, does not specify a line number.
 The correct number of references needed for each rule can be found in the grammar.
-In general, the name of the rule is (any) of its symbol, followed by either an `i` for introduction rules, or an `e` for elimination rules.
+In general, the name of the rule is (any) of its symbols, followed by either an `i` for introduction rules, or an `e` for elimination rules.
 So `&i` is the conjunction introduction.
-There are exceptions, some rules have a name instead, like `ass` for assumption, `mt` for modus tollens, `pbc` for proof by contradiction, etc. These can all be on the list of rules below (or specified in the grammar).
+There are exceptions, some rules have a name instead, like `ass` for assumption, `mt` for modus tollens, `pbc` for proof by contradiction, etc. These can all be found on the list of rules below (or specified in the grammar).
 The proof is correct if the formula of the last line is equivalent to the previously specified conclusion.
 As an example, here is a proof of disjunction distributivity over conjunctions.
 ```
 1 P & (QvR)		p